 Perfect the Process With a Melt Temperature Measurement System Kit

-If you do choose to do your own injection molding, you’ll need to be able to accurately measure melt temperatures.
+If you do choose to do your own plastic injection molding, you’ll need to be able to accurately measure melt temperatures.
 Equipped with accurate measurements, you’ll reduce wasted material and minimize variation from lot to lot, saving you more time and money.
 Schmit offers a Melt Temperature Measurement Kit that helps you eliminate human error in a safe and effective way.

 If you’re in need of a prototype or have any additional questions about plastic injection molding or the process, our team at Schmit Prototypes is here to help.
-Contact our shop and get started on your injection molded part.
+Contact our shop and get started on your plastic injection molded part.